Logo Voyage

 Linguistics

 Whether the local speech is a distinct language or a dialect of one language is often a sensitive issue, and the choice of terminology is often a political one.
 For instance, Spanish nationalists usually consider Catalan to be a dialect of Spanish, while most Catalans consider it to be a language in its own right that is distinct from Castilian Spanish.
-Danish, Swedish and Norwegian are largely mutually intelligible but are considered to be separate languages, while Cantonese and Minnan are not mutually intelligible with each other or with Standard Mandarin, but are usually considered to be dialects of Chinese, though supporters of Hong Kong and Taiwan independence reject this view and consider them to be distinct languages in their own right.
+Danish, Swedish and Norwegian are largely mutually intelligible but are considered to be separate languages, while Cantonese and Minnan are not mutually intelligible with each other or with Standard Mandarin, but are usually considered to be dialects of Chinese – supporters of Hong Kong and Taiwan independence reject this view and consider them to be distinct languages in their own right.

 Since the Russian invasion of Ukraine, the classification of the Ukrainian language has been a sensitive issue.
 While most linguists classify Ukrainian as an East Slavic language together with Russian and Belarusian, most Ukrainians reject this view and consider it to be more closely related to Polish than to Russian.
-On the other hand, most Russians reject the notion that Ukrainian is a language, instead considering it to be a Polonized dialect of Russian.
+On the other hand, Russians may reject the notion that Ukrainian is a language, instead considering it to be a Polonized dialect of Russian.

 Geographical names